 There are currently 1.1 million Rohingya refugees in Bangladesh, meaning that the refugee camps and the country are overwhelmed.
 On top of the refugees, 200,000 members of the Bangladeshi community are in need of aid due to the strain that the country and its resources are being subjected to.

-Your donations can alleviate some of the pressure that Bangladesh’s resources are facing by facilitating the distribution of medical supplies, food packages, and clean drinking water.
+Your human aid winter appeal donations can alleviate some of the pressure that Bangladesh’s resources are facing by facilitating the distribution of medical supplies, food packages, and clean drinking water.

 What are the Refugee Camps like?

 Bangladesh falls victim to very dusty conditions all year round, resulting in fatal respiratory infections.
-This problem is only amplified in winter with seasonal illnesses such as colds and flus manifesting themselves.
-These respiratory viruses spread much faster in colder temperatures, including the deadly coronavirus.
+This problem is only amplified in winter, with seasonal illnesses such as colds and cases of flu manifesting themselves.
+These respiratory viruses spread much faster in colder temperatures.

 In the cramped conditions of the refugee camps, social distancing is virtually impossible, resulting in the further spread of these viruses.
 Additionally, the minimal access to water means that people can’t regularly wash their hands, allowing harmful bacteria to breed on surfaces.
 As well as this, the stateless status of the refugees makes medical care difficult to access, meaning thousands die from preventable and treatable seasonal illnesses.